Uniform Commercial Code

 As to Article 2, we have experience in all facets of commercial sales, including drafting of purchase orders, quotes and acknowledgments to protect the rights of buyers and sellers respectively.
 We also have an extensive practice in the secure transactions area governed by Article 9.

 Commercial and UCC Litigation

-- Breach of warranty cases between commercial parties, including cases involving automotive parts suppliers at all levels (from the Big Three to Tier-One and below), top-tier furniture manufacturers and hundreds of other large and small companies
+- Breach of warranty cases between commercial parties, including cases involving automotive parts suppliers at all levels (from the Big Three to Tier 1 and below), top-tier furniture manufacturers and hundreds of other large and small companies

 - Commercial contract litigation matters (including sales-of-goods cases) involving issues such as contract formation, the enforceability of "output" and "requirements" obligations, "just-in-time" components and nearly every other issue that can arise under the Uniform Commercial Code sections governing sales